Small Irish traders join export rush

-LIMERICK, Ireland (Reuters) - When two former fishermen and a friend quit their jobs to start a whiskey business in Ireland’s moribund economy, they knew straight away their future lay in selling their wares overseas.
+LIMERICK, Ireland, Aug 22 (Reuters) - When two former fishermen and a friend quit their jobs to start a whiskey business in Ireland’s moribund economy, they knew straight away their future lay in selling their wares overseas.

 The whiskey makers targeted Europe and America just six months after their first blend was in Irish supermarkets and as Asia’s consumption of the spirit booms, the trio expect 90 percent of everything they produce to be sold abroad.